 Where do you buy bulk items?

-I buy at Costco, and Restaurant Depot for bulk dry goods.
+I buy from Azure Standard, Costco, and Restaurant Depot for bulk dry goods.
 Find out where your local restaurants buy their supplies.
 Never just buy something because it’s in bulk — always know your ideal price point when shopping.